irbansin/waste-classification/README.md

 ---

 ## Using the Web UI
 A user-friendly web interface for classifying images with your trained models.
+Both single-item and multi-item detection/classification are supported out of the box.

 ### 1. Start the FastAPI Backend
 ```bash